Popmotion/popmotion/docs/api/plugins/spinnable.md

 ---
 title: Spinnable
-description: Make any DOM nodes and React component spinnable!
+description: Make any DOM node or React component spinnable!
 category: plugins
 ---

-# Popmotion Spinnable
+# Spinnable

 Make any DOM node or React DOM component spinnable in one line of code!